Mander Portman Woodward: Co-curricular

-Extensive extra-curricular provision is available at all three colleges.
-Sport is very popular; other options include drama, charity fund-raising, student council, Duke of Edinburgh award, model United Nations, and debating.
+Extra-curricular provision is available at all three colleges.
+Sport is popular; other options include charity fund-raising, student council and Duke of Edinburgh award.

-Schools trips are regular.
-Each MPW college is situated in a prime location in close proximity to amenities such as museums and theatres.
-In addition, residential trips and trips overseas are organised to supplement learning.

 Easter Revision

 Easter Revision courses are taught in London, Birmingham and Cambridge for three weeks in March/April; MPW's status as a revision course provider was described by the Daily Telegraph as "quasi-legendary".
 Current students attend the courses, which are also available to external students; over 1600 join the colleges each year for Easter Revision.
 The courses are designed to prepare students for GCSE, AS and A level examinations the following summer.

 London

-The college is located in South Kensington on the historic road of Queen's Gate.
+The college is in South Kensington on the road of Queen's Gate.
 It occupies three Georgian townhouses.
 The Good Schools Guide said that the school is "a positive, professional place with strong teaching and outstanding pastoral care".
-It is known as a 'society' sixth form college, educating the children of European and London high society, and is mentioned in society guides such as Tatler and the Sloane Ranger's Handbook.

 Birmingham

 The Birmingham college is located in Edgbaston, not far from the University of Birmingham, and was opened in 1980.
 The college is fully co-educational and prepares students for GCSE, A level and entrance for Oxbridge, medical school and dental school.
 There are fewer than 10 students in a class and a college roll of 240 students.
-The current principal is Mark Shingleton, who has been in post since 2009, and the vice principals are Adam Cross and James Bourne.
+The principal is Mark Shingleton, who has been in post since 2009.

-The college has a record in helping students attend dental and medical schools.
-Its students have won the CIFE Value Added Award numerous times for most improved student academic performance and won prizes for outstanding performances in the areas of mathematics, social science and humanities.
+The college's students have won the CIFE Value Added Award numerous times for most improved student academic performance and won prizes for outstanding performances in the areas of mathematics, social science and humanities.

 Ofsted inspection reports: "The college's most recent inspection has the college rated at Ofsted's maximum rating of 'Outstanding' across all assessment areas."